sehoonha/DartEnv/README.md

 ###Learning with <a href="https://github.com/openai/rllab">RLLAB</a> (As of Feb 19th, 2017)

-Please find the installation instruction of using Rllab to learn DartEnv in the wiki page.
+Please find the installation instruction of using Rllab to learn DartEnv in the <a href="https://github.com/VincentYu68/DartEnv/wiki">wiki</a> page.